appsemble/appsemble/docs/03-guide/security.md

 As described in the [Appsemble resources](resources.md) page, it is possible to define and manage various resources that can be used from within an app.
 By default the corresponding API endpoints are _not_ secured.
-They are able to be modified by anyone who knows the format of the resource as well as the specific endpoint being used.
+They are available for modification by anyone who knows the format of the resource, as well as the specific endpoint being used.
 One exception to this is when the root of the app definition has a `roles` property defined.
 In that case, every resource action requires one of the roles as specified in this property, unless it is otherwise specified.

 By specifying the `roles` property for a specific action of a resource, it is possible to secure this action.
 For example, if your resource may be publicly viewed by anyone but not created anew by